cmohge1/lrbs-digital-scholarly-editing/day_5_plan.md

 1. [Wendell Piez, "TEI in LMNL: Implications for Modeling"](https://journals.openedition.org/jtei/1337) (*jTEI*, 2014)

-Exercise 1

-Return to the poem you marked up on Day 1, Edward Thomas's "The Child on the Cliffs."
+If you return to the poem you marked up on Day 1, Edward Thomas's "The Child on the Cliffs."
 Either open the original text file, and paste the text into a blank xml file in oXygen, or use your file that was converted from markdown to xml.

 Say we would like to mark up all instances of speakers with `<speaker>` tags (for more on this see the [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/DR.html#DRSP)).